caseypaquola/BigBrainWarp/docs/pages/visualisation.rst

 Visualisation across file formats
 ============================================================================================================

 We should always visually check the fidelty of our data transformations.
-Here are a couple of tips for data visualisation.
+BigBrainWarp accepts and produces a range of file format, which require different types of visualisation.
+Here are a couple of tips for data visualisation, including a non-exhaustive list of visualisation tools for each file format.

 .. list-table::
    :widths: 20 80 50